Our schools should be fully funded.

 What's at Stake

-The district must close a multi-million dollar budget gap.
-To do so, it is considering reductions that may affect staff, class sizes, and programs across all schools.
+The 25/26 budget has passed, but the district will need to continue to close a multi-million dollar budget gap in the future.
+To do so, it will need to continue to consider reductions that may affect staff, class sizes, and programs across all schools.

 Staff Reductions